AutomationLover/goexpert_handson/w9/manuals/nginx.md

-Sure, I'd be happy to guide you through deploying a service on k8s and scaling it.
+This document guide you through deploying a service on k8s and scaling it.
 We'll use a simple Nginx server as an example.

 **Step 1:** We'll start by creating a Deployment.
 Here's a sample YAML file to create a Deployment that runs an Nginx server: